Honey Garlic Shrimp Stir Fry

 But if you don’t mind – you can peel and devein your own.
 Shrimp can be a bit expensive so shop around and watch for a sale.

 Honey is a great staple to have on hand in the pantry.
-And, if you learn how to store honey properly, you will always have it ready to use.
-Honey never goes bad.
+If you learn how to store honey properly, you will always have it ready to use.
+Honey never goes bad and will be useful for year.

 Red Pepper Flakes: Pepper flakes are optional – they do add a bit of heat to the recipe if you wish.

-1. Raw frozen shelled and deveined shrimp were used in this recipe.
-I forgot to thaw them the day before. 🙁 After rinsing with cool water, drain the excess and set shrimp aside.
+1. Frozen raw (shelled and deveined) shrimp are what I used in this recipe.
+I forgot to thaw them the day before. ๐ If you are using fresh shrimp – rinse with cool water, drain the excess and set shrimp aside.

-If this happens to you, remove the frozen shrimp from the bag.
+If you forgot to thaw like me – remove the frozen shrimp from the bag.
 Place them in a bowl of cold water.
 Let them sit for about 20 minutes – changing the water once.
-Let them drain.
+Let them drain and proceed.
 Mine were just fine.

-3. Add the drained shrimp and cook for several minutes – stirring as needed.
+3. Now, add the drained shrimp to the garlic and butter.
+Cook for several minutes – stirring as needed (3-5 minutes)

-There are many different sides you could serve with this honey and shrimp dish.
+There are many different sides you could serve with this honey garlic shrimp stir fry.
 We like angel hair pasta with butter and Parmesan cheese.
 But, any creamy pasta dish is suitable.

 And, we often use fruit salads or roasted veggies (such as red bell peppers or potatoes) as a side for our stir fry dishes.
 Perhaps my easy honey lime fruit salad would be a good choice for you.